-- 7. (1) There is established a Public-Private Partnership Council consisting of the following part-time members appointed by the President: - (a) the Minister responsible for finance, who shall be the Chairperson; - (b) the Minister responsible for infrastructure; - (c) three other Ministers, whose portfolio functions are relevant to public-private partnerships; and - (d) four other persons from the private sector with proven knowledge and experience in matters relating to public-private partnerships. - (2) The members shall elect the Vice-Chairperson from among the members referred to under subsection (1)(b) and (c).
+• • • • • • • • • • • • • • • • • • • • of 2011 (b) has knowledge and experience in any of the following fields: (i) public-private partnerships; (ii) finance; (iii) economics; 10 (iv) law; (v) engineering; (vi) project management; or (vii) any other related and relevant field; and (c) has at least five years' working experience at senior management level.
+15 public off ne Civil Service Commission shall appoint other staff, as icers, that may be necessary for the performance of the of the Public-Private Partnership Office.
+PART III 20 THE I Public -Private Partnership Council and Technical Committee Establishment of Council There is established a Public-Private Partnership Council of the following part-time members appointed by the 25 (a) the Minister responsible for finance, who shall be the Chairperson; (b) the Minister responsible for infrastructure; (c) three other Ministers, whose portfolio functions are relevant to public-private partnerships; and 30 (d) four other persons from the private sector with proven knowledge and experience in matters relating to public-private partnerships. ' ' ne members shall elect the Vice-Chairperson from among ers referred to under subsection $(1)(b)$ and (c) .
+35 N A R 18 2023

+((3) The First S Schedule a nnlies to the Cour ncil (ונ THETHSU ochedule a րիուշջ ա me Cour ICII.

-- (3) The First Schedule applies to the Council. - 8.
-(1) The functions of the Council are to-
+8. (1) The functions of the Council are to-